VW bosses told costs of emissions saga a month before disclosure - report

-FRANKFURT (Reuters) - A Volkswagen (VOWG_p.DE) manager told the then chief executive and other managers that the carmaker's diesel emissions cheating could cost up to $18.5 billion (14.35 billion pounds), almost a month before investors were informed, German newspaper Bild am Sonntag reported.
-Investors were told about VW's systematic emissions test cheating using illegal software on Sept.
-18 2015, when the U.S. Environmental Protection Agency (EPA) informed markets.
+FRANKFURT, July 9 (Reuters) - A Volkswagen manager told the then chief executive and other managers that the carmaker's diesel emissions cheating could cost up to $18.5 billion almost a month before investors were informed, German newspaper Bild am Sonntag reported.

 The Sunday newspaper Bild am Sonntag reported that Oliver Schmidt, a VW executive who was arrested in Miami in January this year, told the then CEO Martin Winterkorn about possible financial implications at an Aug.
 25, 2015 presentation.